-- b.
-Permanent part-time employees and those permanent full-time employees who are placed on suspension or who are granted leave without pay for any reason other than sickness, parental leave, family care leave or injury leave for longer than one full pay period or who are on leave longer than the applicable period specified in a. above will be permitted to continue coverage on a direct pay basis at a rate to be determined by the Fund but no greater than the COBRA rate. - c.
-The Employer shall continue to make full contributions to the Fund for permanent full-time employees for the period of time for which they are entitled to benefits under Subsection a. and 50% contributions for permanent part-time employees for the period of time for which they are entitled to benefits under Subsection a - d.
+b.
+Permanent part-time employees, UC Claims Intermittent Intake Interviewers and those permanent full-time employees who are placed on suspension or who are granted leave without pay for any reason other than sickness, parental leave, family care leave or injury leave for longer than one full pay period or who are on leave longer than the applicable period specified in a. above will be permitted to continue coverage on a direct pay basis at a rate to be determined by the Fund but no greater than the COBRA rate.

+c.
+The Employer shall continue to make full contributions to the Fund for permanent full-time employees and UC Claims Intermittent Intake Interviewers who work 1900 hours or more in the prior fiscal year for the period of time for which they are entitled to benefits under Subsection a. and 50% contributions for permanent part-time employees and UC Claims Intermittent Intake Interviewers who work 950 hours or more but less than 1900 hours for the period of time for which they are entitled to benefits under Subsection a.

+d.
 The continuation of benefits under this Section is subject to the employee's payment of any required employee contribution under Section 3.